tc39/proposal-array-grouping/README.md

 groups allows developers to compute higher order datasets, like the average age of a cohort or daily LCP values for a webpage.

-Two methods are offered, `groupBy` and `groupByToMap`.
+Two methods are offered, `group` and `groupToMap`.
 The first returns a null-prototype object, which allows ergonomic destructuring and prevents accidental collisions with global Object properties.
 The second returns a regular `Map` instance, which allows grouping on complex key types (imagine a compound key or [tuple]).

+## Why `group` and not `groupBy`?

+We've [found][sugar-bug] a web compatibility issue with the name `groupBy`.
+The [Sugar][sugar] library until v1.4.0 conditionally monkey-patches `Array.prototype` with an incompatible method.
+By providing a native `groupBy`, these versions of Sugar would fail to install their implementation, and any sites that depend on their behavior would break.
+We've found some 660 origins that use these versions of the Sugar library.

 ## Polyfill